TheMrDenty/Portfolio-Site/README.md

 --Footer--

-- imports sublinks data, Link, and fort awesome icons.
+- imports sublinks data, Link, HashLink, and fort awesome icons.
-- returns a div that maps out sublinks and returns a div that sets page specific classNames and holds a Link to that iterations page and maps out links array that returns each iterations link
+- returns a div that maps out sublinks and returns a div that sets page specific classNames and holds a Link to that iterations page and maps out links array that returns each iterations HashLink which directs it to a specific part of a page
 - returns a ul with two anchor links, one to Linkedin one to GitHub.

 --Layout--